intel-retail/documentation/docs_src/use-cases/loss-prevention/getting_started.md

 ### **NOTE:**

-By default the application runs by pulling the pre-built images.
+By default the application runs by pulling the pre-built images with `TAG=rc1`.
 If you want to build the images locally and then run the application, set the flag:

 ```bash
 REGISTRY=false